 Coursework and off-campus experiences are complemented by on-campus opportunities that maintain and improve a student's language skills and expand students' understanding of the Francophone world.
-These opportunities include viewing French language films, reading French publications, conversing with classmates and native speakers at the French table, and attending area cultural events.
+These opportunities include viewing French language films, conversing with classmates and native speakers at the French conversation hours, and attending area cultural events.